 Unlike Autonomous Vehicles, Driver-Assistance enabled vehicles still require a human driver in the driver’s seat.
 Driver-Assist Technology is not intended to take over the responsibility of driving.
 Instead, it is intended to improve road safety for the driver and their passengers.

 These systems alert drivers to potential hazards that they may not have otherwise been aware of and in some cases, can even take over control of the vehicle to prevent a hazard or prepare for an accident.
-Typically, if a system can actually take over control of the vehicle, it is referred to as “Active”.
+Typically, systems that can take over control of the vehicle are “Active”.
 Therefore, Blind Spot Monitoring would only warn a driver of a hazard.
 “Active Blind Spot Monitoring” can warn a driver and apply one-sided breaking to prevent the driver from moving into the lane where the blind spot monitoring is activated.

-While these technologies are intended to create safer roads, critics argue that each of these technologies only helps create more careless drivers.
+While these technologies are intended to create safer roads, critics argue that driver-assist technologies create more careless drivers.
 The benefits of these technologies are obvious but, what happens when a driver that has become reliant on Driver-Assist technologies returns to a vehicle without that tech in place?
 This is where problems can occur.

 When a driver comes to expect a notification from their vehicle or for their vehicle to actively prevent accidents for them, they may no longer be safe handling a vehicle without those systems.
 This could make Ontario roads less safe.

 Do you think Driver-Assist technologies cause bad driving habits?
 Tell us in the survey below and leave a comment.

 550 Matheson Blvd W, Suite 111